YouTube Marketing: The Complete Small Business Guide for 2023

 - Video content and quality

 You must understand how your competitors are thriving on the platform.
-They will serve as an inspiration and help you discover new trends that can improve your channel.
+They will inspire and help you discover new trends to improve your channel.

 4. Study your favorite channels

 Your favorite channels are your favorites for a reason.
 Find key engaging elements that you can mirror for your content.
 Learn from them to help optimize your channel.
 Ask yourself: